 2. Exercise Before Bed Time

 Another reason your pooch might wake you up early in the morning is because they need to go potty.
 An easy way to fix this is to let them out right before bedtime.
-Letting them go on long walks will also help tire them out.
+Taking them on long walks during the day will also help tire them out.

 According to vets, depending on their breed and overall health, all dogs should get at least 30 minutes of exercise a day.
 If it gets too dark in your area, playing fetch in the backyard or doing indoor exercises will also help.